nezt/library-server/README.md

 Ready, now test the example:

-First let's to create books in the library with a Key and name of the book:
+First let's create books in the library with a Key and name of the book:

 	> library_server:insert_book(Id,NameBook).